-This is about an incident that took place on October 4, 1986 when the CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
-The man turned out to be William Tager, who was caught when he killed a stagehand outside of the Today Show studios 9 years later.
-Tager, who is serving a 25 year sentence, said he was convinced the media was beaming signals into his head, and that he was on a mission to determine their frequencies.
+This song is about an incident that took place on October 4, 1986 when the CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
+The man turned out to be William Tager, who was caught after he killed a stagehand outside of the Today show studios on August 31, 1994.
+Tager, who was sentenced to 25 years in prison, said he was convinced the media was beaming signals into his head, and that he was on a mission to determine their frequencies.